juju/docs/src/en/tutorial-k8s-static-pv.md

 Note that operator storage needs a minimum of 1024 MiB.

 !!!
 Important:
-    The storage class name for a statically provisioned volume must be prefixed with the name of the intended model.
+    When defining statically provisioned volumes, the intended storage class name must be prefixed with the name of the intended model.
 In the files above, the model name is 'k8s-model'.
-The remainder of the name, for both operator and charm storage, is fixed.

 ### Creating persistent volumes